ikunetwork/WhitePaper/README.md

 _The most fruitful basis for the discovery of a new drug is to start with an old drug_ - Sir James W. Black, Nobel Prize in Medicine 1988.

-Rediscovery can take the form of new formulations or patient populations, and clinical trials can commence for as little as $5 million, requiring only a few years for approval, as opposed to ~15 years for NME.<sup>[14](#f14)</sup> How? eliminating significant time and cost spent replicating studies.
+Rediscovery can take the form of new formulations or patient populations, and clinical trials can commence for as little as $3-5 million USD, requiring only a few years for approval, as opposed to ~15 years for NME.<sup>[14](#f14)</sup> How? eliminating significant time and cost spent replicating studies.
 Because the drug has already proven to be safe, it can get directly into Ph.
 II clinical trials (efficacy) - potentially approved thereafter on just this one trial.<sup>[15](#f15)</sup> In addition, rediscovery has a 30% FDA approval rate for drug rediscovery vs. < 1%  approval rate for NME upon being discovered in the lab.<sup>[16](#f16)</sup>

 Rediscovery has lacked economic incentive for development because of the patent landscape.
-IKU is designed to change this, providing the direct economic incentive for rediscovery (more below).
+IKU is designed to change this, providing the direct economic incentive for rediscovery while leveraging recent breakthroughs in globalization of clinical trials (more below).
 To further prove the rediscovery research model: as per a recently published rediscovery trial presented at the premier cancer research conference worldwide (ASCO), as covered by Forbes, the biggest surprise of the whole conference was the effect of Metformin, a generic diabetes drug, rediscovered for treatment against lung cancer.

 *Biggest Surprise: Metformin*